 Pro Tip: If you'd rather pay your phone off as you go, you can finance the REVVL 5+ at $8 per month for 24 months.
 For a limited time, you can get the REVVL 5+ for free when you trade in any eligible phone or when you add an extra line on a qualifying plan.

 At $199, the REVVL V+ 5G is also a very budget-friendly option that doesn't skimp on essential features.
-You get great battery life (20 hours talk time in between charges), plenty of storage (64 GB), and fingerprint and face ID unlock.
-While Apple is still the king of accessibility, the REVVL V+ 5G comes with text-to-speech and is fully hearing aid compatible.
+You get great battery life (20 hours talk time between charges), plenty of storage (64 GB), and fingerprint and face ID unlock.
+While Apple is still the king of accessibility, the REVVL V+ 5G comes with text-to-speech and is fully hearing aid-compatible.

 FYI: Dealing with hearing loss?
 Check out our list of the best cell phones for seniors with hearing loss to compare other top options.

 T-Mobile is passionate about serving older adults.
 So much so that former T-Mobile CEO John Legere gave a pretty awesome speech about how most carriers patronize adults aged 55 and over with their jacked-up prices and dumbed-down features.5 Legere rightly points out that most older adults actually do want a smartphone and not a “brick with large numbers.”
 So how do competing brands hold up against T-Mobile's challenge?

-Verizon's Unlimited 55+ plan is aimed at seniors, but it's available only in Florida, making it inaccessible for most residents of the United States, whereas T-Mobile's 55+ plans are available in all 50 states; Washington, D.C.; and Puerto Rico.
+Verizon's Unlimited 55+ plan is aimed at seniors, but it's available only in Florida, making it inaccessible for most residents of the United States, whereas T-Mobile's 55+ plans are available in all 50 states, plus Washington, D.C., and Puerto Rico.
 If you do happen to reside in Florida, Verizon's Unlimited 55+ plan offers unlimited calling, texting, and data for $60 per month (one line only), or $80 per month for two lines ($40 per line), which is almost double the price of T-Mobile's entry-level plan.